DataBiosphere/data-explorer/deploy/README.md

 * Navigating to the UI URL should display an empty page for now, as the API server has not yet been set up.
-This is a good time to confirm that your IAP permissions are working as intended.
+This is a good time to confirm that your IAP permissions are working as intended to ensure you do not expose any sensitive data once the API service is deployed.

 ### Deploy the API Server